Haixing-Hu/rollup-builder/README.md

         - `'esm'`: the ES module format.

       If this field is not specified, the default value is `['cjs', 'esm']`.
-    - `exports`: What export mode to use.
-It can be one of the following values:
-       - `'auto'`: the rollup will guess your intentions based on what the input module exports.
-       - `'default'`: if you are only exporting one thing using `export default ...`; note that this can cause issues when generating CommonJS output that is meant to be interchangeable with ESM output.
-       - `'named'`: if you are using named exports.
-       - `'none'`: if you are not exporting anything (e.g. you are building an app, not a library).

-      If this field is not specified, the default value is `'auto'`.
-      See [output.exports](https://rollupjs.org/guide/en/#exports) for more details.
     - `nodeEnv` (string): The `NODE_ENV` environment variable.
 If this field is not specified, the default value is `process.env.NODE_ENV`.
     - `minify` (boolean): Whether to minify the code.
 If this field is not